Yurik72/ESPHap/README.md

  HAP_NOTIFY_CHANGES(bool, ch, <new bool value>, 0)
  }
  ```
- To get characteristic, API function homekit_service_characteristic_by_type should be used.
+To retrieve characteristic, the API function ``homekit_service_characteristic_by_type`` should be used.
 First parameter is pointer to the hapservice (from the setup), second is characteristic type

 4. Loop function
- In the loop we have to add only one lines and only for ESP8266
+In the main loop and **only for ESP8266** we have to add

 ```c
  #ifdef ESP8266